godspeedsystems/gs-documentation/docs/introduction.md

 ### Building blocks of framework:

-1. [**EventSources:**](/docs/event_sources/overview.md) Pluggable event sources of different kinds like, **express, Kafka, salesforce**.
+1. [**EventSources:**](/docs/event_sources/overview.md) Pluggable event sources of different kinds like, **HTTP with Express or Fastify, gRpc or Graphql server, cron, web socket, Message bus with Kafka or RabbitMQ, an event from Salesforce**.

-    1.1. [**Events:**](/docs/events/overview.md) Events of async and sync kind, Define endpoint, input, and response.
+    1.1. [**Events:**](/docs/events/overview.md) Events of async and sync kind are defined in standardized YAML DSL with endpoint, authorization rules and Swagger spec of input and output (as applicable).

-2. [**DataSources:**](/docs/data_sources/overview.md) Pluggable data source to store and retrieve data like **Mongo, Redis, API**
+2. [**DataSources:**](/docs/data_sources/overview.md) Pluggable datastores or API clients, to send or retrieve data.
+For ex. **MongoDB, Redis, AWS API etc**

-3. [**Workflows:**](/docs/workflows/overview.md) Handler of events.
-Your business logic goes here.
+3. [**Workflows or Functions:**](/docs/workflows/overview.md) The events invoke functions or workflows which contain the business logic.

 4. [**Config:**](#building-blocks-of-framework) The configuration variables as well as their values are defined in yaml files under `config/` directory.
-These variables can be replaced as per the business use cases.
+Some variables are specific to the framework and rest variables can be created as per the business use cases.

-5. [**ENV:**](#building-blocks-of-framework) Sensitive data, like database URLs, that require concealment are specified in .env files.
+5. [**ENV:**](#building-blocks-of-framework) Sensitive data, like database URLs, that require concealment are specified in .env files and made available in the rest of the project via GSContext object.

 ### DSL (Domain Specific Language)
- As the default, events and workflows are composed using YAML-based DSL, which serves as the primary language for defining them.
-However, when necessary, workflows can also be scripted in JavaScript files.
+ Events and workflows are composed with high level cross-framework, cross-language, cross-integration abstractions, using YAML-based DSL which allows inline scripting in JS, CoffeeScript or Groovy (coming soon with Java port).
+However, when necessary, workflows can also be scripted in pure JavaScript, Typescript or Java files.

-YAML-based **DSL** is a concise and human-readable way to define and configure data and processes.
-It simplifies complex structures using indentation and key-value pairs, making it an efficient choice for expressing data, workflows, and configurations.

-To provide flexibility for developers, it's important to allow them to write workflows in languages other than just JavaScript and TypeScript, ensuring that their choices aren't limited.

-## Situations and application scenarios

-The use cases span a diverse spectrum of microservices, encompassing various types such as CRUD microservices, wrapper services, search and suggestion services, backend for frontend services, orchestration services, domain gateway services, and others.
-This broad array of applications highlights the versatility and applicability of the framework across a wide range of scenarios and service types.